paolomotta/real-time-it-news/reflection.md

 **Reflection and Alternatives:**

 Initially, I experimented with a language model (LLM)-based approach for semantic filtering.
 However, despite prompt engineering, I encountered too many false positives and false negatives.
 With more time, it might have been possible to identify or fine-tune a model better suited to this specific domain.
 For this assignment, I reverted to the rule-based solution for its stability, transparency, and ease of control.
 In the future, a hybrid or fine-tuned LLM-based filter could further improve relevance detection, as discussed in the "Future Work" section.

+Additionally, during experimentation, I observed that including the news body in the keyword matching introduced a bias toward longer articles, as they had a higher chance of containing the target keywords, which is leading then to an increasing cumulative score.
+To mitigate this, I chose to limit the filtering to the title only.
+While this decision is debatable, it proved to be the most consistent and reliable configuration within the constraints of a rule-based system.

 ### **3. User Interface**